Florence Facts

-Interesting Facts About Florence:
+Interesting Facts about Florence

 1.Weird Fact: Florence streets can be one name at one end of the street and another name at the other end.
 For example, Via Martelli is the street leading away from Piazza del Duomo then at the first intersection it turns into Via Cavour.